mgerrard/alpaca/docs/index.md

 *must* or *may* satisfy the property.
 (*Must* information guarantees reachability; *may* information overapproximates and could introduce false positives.)
-These program paths are expressed in logical formulae constraining the values of program inputs.
+These program paths are expressed as logical formulae constraining the values of program inputs.
 For example, consider trying to determine the constraints on `x` and `y` that lead to reaching an `error()` call